wubin28/wuzhenbens_playground/word_count_cpp/README.md

 Side Effects:
 - Creates and writes to the output file
-- Prints a completion message to standard output
+- Prints a completion message using threadSafeOutput function

 Input Parameters:
 - outputPath: const std::filesystem::path&